No-Fee Credit Card Processing

 - Visa: It should be displayed at the POS in person and online.
 It should also be found on all receipts.[2]

-Surcharges should also be clearly shown on the receipt as a separate item.
+Surcharges should be shown on the receipt as a separate line item.

 Surcharges cannot exceed 4% of the transaction amount (depending on your state) or the cost of the processing fee, whichever is lower.[3]
 It's meant to only cover processing costs, nothing more.